View Carl Robinson's Obituary on mydailytribune.com and share memories

 RACINE — Carl Lee Robinson, 68, of Racine, went to his Heavenly Home, at 12:45 a.m. on Friday, September 6, 2019, after a short battle with cancer.
 Born August 25, 1951, in Gallipolis he was the son of the late Howard Robinson and Eleanor Powell Davis, who survives in Racine.
 He loved to hunt, fish and spend time with his family and friends.

-Carl was a 20-year United States Navy Veteran having retired at the rank of Chief Petty Officer.
+Carl was a twenty year United States Navy Veteran having retired at the rank of Chief Petty Officer.
 After his retirement from the Navy he worked twenty two years for the Army Corps of Engineers.
 He retired as the head of maintenance at the Belleville Locks and Dam in Reedsville.

 Carl was a member of the Racine United Methodist Church, he was a Master Mason and Past Master of Shade River Lodge # 453 F. & M. of Ohio, and a Scottish Rite 32nd Degree Master Mason of the Valley of Columbus.
 He was also a member of the Racine American Legion Post # 602, and the Tupper Plains Post # 9053 Veterans of Foreign Wars.